 |Reconsideration Approval Rate||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

-As the table and the below chart indicate, New Mexico has generally been around the national average when it comes to Approvals at the Reconsideration level.
-In 2020, New Mexico ranked 28th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, New Mexico has generally been around or above the national average when it comes to Approvals at the Reconsideration level.
+In 2021, New Mexico ranked 13th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 New Mexico Hearings Approval Over Time